Static Power Dissipation Solution

 Agressor Voltage

-Go Agressor Voltage = (Victim Voltage*(Ground V Capacitance+Adjacent Capacitance))/Adjacent Capacitance
+Go Agressor Voltage = (Victim Voltage*(Ground Capacitance+Adjacent Capacitance))/Adjacent Capacitance

 Victim Voltage

-Go Victim Voltage = (Agressor Voltage*Adjacent Capacitance)/(Ground V Capacitance+Adjacent Capacitance)
+Go Victim Voltage = (Agressor Voltage*Adjacent Capacitance)/(Ground Capacitance+Adjacent Capacitance)

 Adjacent Capacitance

-Go Adjacent Capacitance = (Victim Voltage*Ground V Capacitance)/ (Agressor Voltage-Victim Voltage)
+Go Adjacent Capacitance = (Victim Voltage*Ground Capacitance)/ (Agressor Voltage-Victim Voltage)

 Branching Effort